Links (external links open in a new window)

 Angelo Brotto

-In Italy his works have been acquired by the Gallery of Modern Art in Rome and Venice, by the Rivoltella Museum in Trieste, by the Venice Biennale, by the Ministry of National Education, by the Confederazione italiana professionisti ed artisti and by private galleries around the world.
+In the years that followed, Brotto received numerous awards for his artistic achievements.
+His works have been acquired by the Gallery of Modern Art in Rome and Venice, the Rivoltella Museum in Trieste, the Venice Biennale, the Italian Ministry of National Education, the Confederazione Italiana Professionisti ed Artisti, and by several private galleries worldwide.

 Esperia